 Foundations in Mindfulness, reduce stress, improve sleep, increase focus and mental clarity and decrease emotional reactivity

 Tuesdays, February 15th to April 5th, 4:10 - 5:00

 Identity Focused Groups Spring 2022

 Bigotry related to aspects of identity including (and not limited to): race, ethnicity, sexual orientation, and gender has a deleterious psychological impact on its targets, its beneficiaries, and society.
 Individuals’ psychological health and wellbeing may be supported by communal spaces that allow for exploration, celebration, affirmation, and empowerment related to aspects of identity.
 This Spring SCS is offering identity-focused groups that will serve as opportunities for students to engage in the aforementioned processes.

-Breaking Bad, a Self Management and Recovery Training (SMART), for students struggling with any kind of addictive behaviors that are interfering with their lives.
+SMART Recovery for students spring 2022, a Self Management and Recovery Training (SMART), for students struggling with any kind of addictive behaviors that are interfering with their lives.

 All groups meet remotely.
 New members are welcome throughout the semester, however, registration is required.
 For more information or to register, please contact Jill Pilgrim in Student Counseling Services, at 860-439-4587 or firstname.lastname@example.org.

 About Group Psychotherapy at Connecticut College Student Counseling Services